 - Neapolitan: I started learning it for being able to understand songs only, so I don't use it at all.

-- Polish: Even though I started learning Polish rather recently, thanks to my previous knowledge of Czech, Slovak and Russian (and, of course, Bulgarian), I can understand a good amount of it, but at this point, I don't consider myself able to communicate properly in it, but I'm working on improving that.
+- Polish: With my knowledge of Czech, Slovak and Russian (and, of course, Bulgarian), I can understand quite a fair amount of it, but at this point, I don't consider myself able to communicate properly in it (however, I'm working on improving myself).

 - Portuguese: Thanks to my knowledge of Italian and French, I understand it almost as well as them.
-(The same applies for Spanish too, but I'm not interested in it.)
+(The same applies for Spanish as well, but I'm not interested in it.)
 There's still room to improve in terms of vocabulary and verb tenses.
 Yet again, due to the lack of practice, I have a very small number of translations into it so far.
-I usually prefer European Portuguese, so that's the variety I'm going to use in my translations, but I have no problems at using Brazilian in communication as well.
+I usually prefer European Portuguese, so that's the variety I would use in my translations, but I have no problems at switching to Brazilian in communication.

 - Romanian: Again, thanks to my knowledge of other Romance languages, like Italian and French, and also to the fact that Romanian belongs to the Balkan sprachbund, I experience almost no problem at using and understanding it.
 I still have some things to polish (no pun intended), but nonetheless, I understand it fairly well and use it when needed.